phillipuniverse/gitter-to-slack/README.md

 ## Deploying

 The easiest way to keep this running forever is to use Heroku's free tier.
-Since there is a start script specified in `package.json` you can deploy this with the Heroku CLI with:
+You can deploy this with the Heroku CLI with:

 ```console
 heroku create